Value at risk

 VaR can be read as the minimum loss which is expected at a given probability for a given time period.

-The most common way of calculating VaR is the variance covariance method.
+The most common way of calculating VaR is the parametric method, also known as variance covariance method.
 This method assumes that the return of the portfolio is normally distributed and can be completely described by expected return and standard deviations.